mrciolino/wiki-backup/Events/fighting-darmuth.md

 ## Os Defeats Darmuth
 Os emerges from the coffin, and rejoins the fight.
 Os immediately casts time stop and proceeds to forcibly teleport Dsrmuth above a volcano, casting her into the magma below.
 Darmuth is finally slain.

+## A Tear Above Altricia
 The massive magical energies Darmuth released upon her death created a crack in the sky above Altricia.
-The party looked up an wondered what exactly Darmuth and her master "The Emperor" were trying to accomplish.
+The party look up and see exactly how close Darmuth came to opening up the passage for her master "The Emperor" to arrive on Mardun.

+The Well of Many Worlds is found under Altricia.
+Os uses mending to repair a small tear in the cloth of the well.
+As he lays out the mat and thr tear is mended, the portal opens to another world.
+The party uses the well to look into Ereriad where they see immense Devastation Vermin are attacking.
+For the moment they close the portal and focus on recovering and rebuilding.
+- Bazzalt leaves the party to live in the library dimension to spend time with his brother before Bazzvrah's consciousness completely melds into the tree of knowledge.
+- Luther steps up and becomes regent of Altricia while the party, more concerned with the big picture, leaves.